Today is January 13, 2025 ()

 • Preparing for festival events such as Tu BiShvat and Purim;

-• Recruiting and preparing lay honorees for Rosh Hashanah and Yom Kippur;
+• Composing and/or formatting services for special occasions; • Recruiting and preparing lay honorees for Rosh Hashanah and Yom Kippur;

 • Training and scheduling lay leaders to fill in when the Rabbi is away;

-• Working with other committees to ensure that the logistics of services maintain safety for those physically present and a sense of connection/inclusion for those participating remotely.
+• Working with other committees to ensure that the logistics of services maintain safety for those physically present and a sense of connection/ inclusion for those participating remotely.

 VIDEOCONFERENCING

 The Videoconferencing Team was formed to facilitate the participation of off-site members in religious services and other events.
 It assists the rabbi, lay leaders and committees with Zoom meeting hosting, camera operation, and sound system management.
 Its services include the writing of instructions for and the training and scheduling of volunteers.
+Contact Eric Goldberg.

 ONEG COORDINATION

+Oneg Coordinators schedule weekly Oneg hosts for our Shabbat services, assist the office manager in maintaining basic kitchen supplies and cleanliness, and assist other committees with coordinating special events’ food as needed.
 Our Oneg Shabbats are typically provided and hosted by a B’nai Sholom member or family.
 If you would like to host an Oneg Shabbat in honor of a special occasion such as wedding anniversary, birthday, or yahrzeit, please let us know.
+Contact Laura Kaplan or Susan Radosh.

 SPECIAL EVENTS COMMITTEE

-This committee offers a wide range of events for congregants and visitors.
+This committee offers a wide variety of events for congregants and visitors.
 These range from festive meals to evenings of music, from welcoming new members to raising money for BSRC, from occasions that educate to those that entertain.
 We look to celebrate holidays and the accomplishments of our congregants, while providing opportunities to help plan and produce these events.

 ONGOING ACTIVITIES: